igaster/laravel-theme/README.md

     'asset-path' 	=> 'path-to-assets',   // defaults to: theme-name

     // you can add your own custom keys and retrieve them with Theme::config('key'). e.g.:
-    'parameter'        => 'value',
+    'key'           => 'value',
 ],
 ```
 all settings are optional and can be ommited.
 Check the example in the configuration file...
 If you are OK with the defaults then you don't even have to touch the configuration file.
-If a theme is not found then the default values will be used (Convention over configuration)
+If a theme has not been registered then the default values will be used!

 ## Extending themes